tmhglnd/av-toolbox/README.md

 - **av.enable.xfade** - Enable/disable the processing of a slab or pix object with a float `0 - 1` and cross-fade between the images.

+- **av.screenshot** - Use a bang to take a screenshot of the incoming jitter texture.

 ### Jitter Mappings

 - **av.world** - Initialize a `[jit.world]` with settings: `[jit.world @erase_color 0 0 0 1 @fsaa 1 @floating 1 @size 640 360 @windowposition 800 200 @fps 60 @output_texture 1 @dim 1920 1080]`.